 And we're going to show images of some of these things and the process and all of that.

-But before we do anything else, can you just tell me, well, okay, so 2012 stem cells, obviously it'd been on your radar first, but like what got you interested in this?
+Well, okay, so 2012 stem cells, obviously it'd been on your radar first, but like what got you interested in this?

-And what was the real breakthrough that made people realize, boy, you have stuff inside of you that can heal yourself.
+And what was the real breakthrough that made people realize, boy, you have stuff inside of you that can heal yourself?

 I mean, it's completely counter to the way we do medicine, which is we're going to, you know, use some pharmacology to put something in you, hopefully to fix you, versus, oh, it's in you already.